-Cebu Lounge at the Best Western Plus Hood River Inn offers Hood River, Oregon's only waterfront nightlife and live music.
-Cebu offers free live music most weekends in a relaxed, inviting atmosphere with some of the region’s most incredible performers.
-Musical offerings range from the blues of local Tess Barr to indie favorites such as Sallie Ford and the Sound Outside or cowboy poet Bob Connoly.
+Cebu Lounge at the Best Western Plus Hood River Inn offers free live music most weekends in a relaxed, inviting atmosphere with some of the region’s most incredible performers.
+Musical offerings range from R&B, soul, alternative folk, rockabilly, and just about everything in between.
 Take it all in from our plush leather seating or kick up your heels - there is always room to dance.
 Enjoy a full bar, award-winning wine list, and delicious bar menu from adjacent Riverside restaurant.
 See the upcoming schedule below.

 The Lowest Pair is a quirky, old-time roots influenced duet, featuring the high lonesome harmonies of banjo pickin' songsters Kendl Winter and Palmer T. Lee.
 They perform both traditional and original music, often nestling-in somewhere between.
 Arkansas born, and homesteading in Olympia, Kendl is a solo artist on indie record label K Records and was one of the founding members of the popular string band The Blackberry Bushes.
 Palmer hails from Minneapolis, MN and is the front man of high energy festival favorites bluegrass outfit, The Boys n' the Barrels.
 The two met in early 2013 and began discussing the idea of collaborating.
 Shorty thereafter they hit the road with their banjos and an old guitar.
 A few months after the duet formed they teamed up with Dave Simonette of Trampled By Turtles to record their debut record "36¢" put out by Team Love Records.
 They are road warriors with a city folk front and back porch sentiment.
 This dynamic duo is turning heads across the country.

 A tasteful trio fronted by Anderson Gould, focusing on expressive originals & covers everyone can enjoy!